lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

-# Use Cromwell & WDL to build workflows
+# Use Cromwell & WDL

 ### Why do this
+ - USE cromwell & WDL to create and run analysis at scale in your choice of location
- - USE the open source [cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s) on the public cloud or to other locations (i.e. HPC...)
+   - USE [cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s) on the public cloud or to other locations (i.e. HPC...).
+Cromwell is a open source Workflow Management System geared towards scientific workflows.
- - USE the open source [WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to configure the cromwell orchestration engine
+   - USE [WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to define and configure cromwell workflows.
+WDL is an open source languge.
-   - Use WDL scripts to configure your tool/workflow inputs & outputs
-      - Common tools include the following:
+      - Use WDL scripts to configure your tool/workflow inputs & outputs.
+Configurable tools include the following:
          - GATK
          - HAIL
          - Picard
          - Custom tools or scripts
       - Use WDL scripts to configure execution environments (i.e. local, public cloud...) & resources allocated for each execution.
-      - Configurable resources include the following:
+Configurable resources include the following:
          - Docker container image locations
          - Task batch sizes
          - VM configuration (CPU, RAM, pre-emptible..)